polyaxon/polyaxon/docs/integrations/gcr.md

 ---
 title: "Google GCR"
+meta_title: "Google GCR"
-meta_description: "How to pull images from your private Google GCR registry."
-custom_excerpt: "Use your Google GCR (Google container registry) registry to start your machine learning and deep learning experiments on Kubernetes on Polyaxon."
+meta_description: "How to pull images from your private Google GCR registry.
+Use your Google GCR (Google container registry) registry to start your machine learning and deep learning experiments on Kubernetes on Polyaxon."
+custom_excerpt: "Google Container Registry is is a fully-managed Docker container registry to store, manage, and secure your Docker container images."
 image: "../../content/images/integrations/gcr.png"
 author:
   name: "Polyaxon"